Bayer clinches Monsanto with improved $66 billion bid

-(Story refiles to change day of Potash/Agrium deal in paragraph 21 of September 14th story to Monday from Tuesday)
+(Changes day of Potash/Agrium deal in paragraph 21 of SEPT 14 story to Monday from Tuesday.)

 By Greg Roumeliotis and Ludwig Burger